Rohit-Varshney001/Social-Media-App-ReachMe-/README.md

 # Social-Media-App-ReachMe-
-This is a Socila Media Application for Android, here you can add stories, post some photos, like your friend photos, comment on your friends posts, follow your friends, and can do many more things.
+This is a Socila Media Application for Android, here you can add stories, post some photos, like someone photos/posts , comment on someone posts, follow your friends, and can do many more things.

 **Login Page:-**